y-okochi/Megatron-Bridge/examples/conversion/README.md

-# Megatron-Hub Examples: Model Scripts
+# Megatron Bridge Examples: Conversion Scripts

 This directory contains example scripts that demonstrate how to use the Megatron-Hub AutoBridge functionality for model conversion, loading, and inference.
 These scripts showcase various capabilities including HuggingFace-Megatron conversion, text generation, vision-language models, and multi-GPU parallelism.